Leaving Money on the Table

 Sue’s ready to sell her company and consulted with Mike about her exit strategy.
 She figured $1.5 million was a fair price.
 Mike’s valuation estimated her company was worth $8 million.
 She finally sold the company for $6 million.

 Because Mike charged Sue for his time, he earned $2000.
 Based on his advice, she made an additional $3.5 million from the sale.
 His advice was significantly greater than his $2000 invoice.
 Would you pay $100,000 to consult with an expert that could lead to an additional $1 million in profit?

 Competitive pricing is a poor pricing strategy.
 Although you win new clients, your profits decline.
 In fact, price competition trains your clients to focus on price and overlook value.

 3. Give away work for free.
 Accounting professionals frequently offer a complimentary consultation.
 Initial consultations primarily answer one question.
 Are you and this potential client a fit for working together?

 Many consultations mistakenly turn into free pick-your-brain sessions.
 Because you want to help, you immediately get to work.
 Well, you haven’t been hired for the job yet.
 Then you end up confused when someone you thought you connected with signs on with a different firm.

 4. Not enough credentials.
 Too many accounting professionals, whether new or seasoned, downplay their credentials.

 When Diane left her 9 to 5 bookkeeping job, she charged $50 / hour for her services.
 She casually mentioned teaching as an adjunct professor for the local college and receiving an award for her work.

 Well, she currently works 60-70 hour weeks.
 When I asked how many years she’s been a bookkeeper, Diane proudly said 25 years.
 Diane’s pricing reflects how long she’s been a business owner.
 Her rates overlook the years she’s devoted to bookkeeping.

 5. Negotiate on price.
 Naturally, your clients want the highest value for the best price.
-Confidence dwindles once you hear an objection about your rates being too expensive.
+For many firm owners, confidence dwindles once you hear an objection about your rates being too expensive.
 You then cave in on price.